OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md

 Testers can use search engines to perform reconnaissance on websites and web applications.
 There are direct and indirect elements to search engine discovery and reconnaissance: direct methods relate to searching the indexes and the associated content from caches, while indirect methods relate to learning sensitive design and configuration information by searching forums, newsgroups, and tendering websites.

 Once a search engine robot has completed crawling, it commences indexing the web content based on tags and associated attributes, such as `<TITLE>`, in order to return relevant search results.
 If the `robots.txt` file is not updated during the lifetime of the web site, and in-line HTML meta tags that instruct robots not to index content have not been used, then it is possible for indexes to contain web content not intended to be included by the owners.
-Website owners may use the previously mentioned robots.txt, HTML meta tags, authentication, and tools provided by search engines to remove such content.
+Website owners may use the previously mentioned `robots.txt`, HTML meta tags, authentication, and tools provided by search engines to remove such content.

 ## Test Objectives